rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 ##  3.6.
 Authentication Context

-OpenID Providers MAY provide acr (authentication context class reference, equivalent to the Security Assertion Markup Language (SAML) element of the same name) and amr (authentication methods reference) values in ID tokens only if vtr is not used.
+OpenID Providers ~~MAY~~ **SHOULD** provide acr (authentication context class reference, equivalent to the Security Assertion Markup Language (SAML) element of the same name) and amr (authentication methods reference) values in ID tokens only if vtr is not used.

+**iGov-NL**
+As Europe has standardized on level-of-assurance (LoA) policies under eIDAS, the `acr` element is RECOMMENDED to be used.
+Valid values vary depending on context, use case and OpenID Providers in use.
+RECOMMENDED is to apply the three eIDAS LoAs (low, substantial and high), using the respective URIs defined by eIDAS as values.
+**/iGov-NL**

 ##  3.7.
 Discovery